Best Next.js examples in 2024

 4. Next supports features like server-side rendering and code splitting out of the box

-These features are important for performance, but they can only be implemented correctly if you're building your own React framework from scratch.
+These features are essential for performance but can only be implemented correctly if you're building your own React framework from scratch.

-With Next, you don't have to worry about any of that—it's all taken care of for you.
+With Next, you don't have to worry about anything—it's all taken care of for you.
 All you need to do is focus on building your web app.

 5. Simple Routing